ejmiller2/ros_aero_imu/README.md

 ROS publisher for 9DOF IMU on Intel Aero board.

 ## ROS Topics
 Publishes raw IMU data on topic 'imu/data_raw' (use package like [imu_filter_madgwick](http://wiki.ros.org/imu_filter_madgwick?distro=kinetic) to generate 'imu/data' with orientation.)
+Publishes at 100Hz (currently hard coded).

-Publishes Magnetometer data on 'imu/mag'
+Publishes Magnetometer data on 'imu/mag'.
+Publishes at 10Hz (currently hard coded).

 ## Requirements
 Accessing the BMI160 (IMU) via SPI requires the user to have permission to access the SPI device.
 For example, add an spi group, and add the group to your user.

 ```
 sudo chgrp spi /dev/spidev*